ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 RateLimit: "somepolicy";r=10000;t=10
 ~~~

-A client implementing a simple ratio between remaining keyword and reset keyword could infer an average throughput of 1000 quota units per second, while the limit keyword conveys a quota-policy with an average of 10 quota units per second.
+A client implementing a simple ratio between remaining parameter and reset parameter could infer an average throughput of 1000 quota units per second, while the quota parameter conveys a quota-policy with an average of 10 quota units per second.
-If the service cannot handle such load, it should return either a lower remaining keyword value or an higher reset keyword value.
+If the service cannot handle such load, it should return either a lower remaining parameter value or an higher reset parameter value.
 Moreover, complementing large time window quota policies with a short time window one mitigates those risks.

 ### Denial of Service {#sec-dos}

 RateLimit header fields may contain unexpected values by chance or on purpose.
-For example, an excessively high remaining keyword value may be:
+For example, an excessively high remaining parameter value may be:

 - used by a malicious intermediary to trigger a Denial of Service attack
   or consume client resources boosting its requests;
 - passed by a misconfigured server;

-or a high reset keyword value could inhibit clients to contact the server (e.g. similarly to receiving "Retry-after: 1000000").
+or a high reset parameter value could inhibit clients to contact the server (e.g. similarly to receiving "Retry-after: 1000000").

 To mitigate this risk, clients can set thresholds that they consider reasonable in terms of quota units, time window, concurrent requests or throughput, and define a consistent behavior when the RateLimit exceed those thresholds.
-For example this means capping the maximum number of request per second, or implementing retries when the reset keyword exceeds ten minutes.
+For example this means capping the maximum number of request per second, or implementing retries when the reset parameter exceeds ten minutes.

 The considerations above are not limited to RateLimit header fields, but apply to all fields affecting how clients behave in subsequent requests (e.g. Retry-After).